Projection-free Online Learning over Strongly Convex Sets: Introduction

 \section{Introduction}

-Online convex optimization (OCO) is a powerful framework that has been used to model and solve problems from diverse domains such as online routing \citep{Awerbuch04,Awerbuch2008}, online portfolio selection \citep{Blum1999,Portfolio_Agarwal} and prediction from expert advice \citep{LEA97,Yoav97}.
+Online convex optimization (OCO) is a powerful framework that has been used to model and solve problems from diverse domains such as online routing \citep{Awerbuch04,Awerbuch2008} and online portfolio selection \citep{Blum1999,Portfolio_Agarwal,Portfolio_Luo}.
 In OCO, an online player plays a repeated game of $T$ rounds against an adversary.
 At each round $t$, the player chooses a decision $\x_t$ from a convex set $\K$.
 After that, a convex function $f_t(\x):\K\to\R$ chosen by the adversary is revealed, and incurs a loss $f_t(\x_t)$ to the player.
 The goal of the player is to choose decisions so that the regret defined as

 is minimized.
 Over the past decades, various algorithms such as online gradient descent (OGD) \citep{Zinkevich2003}, online Newton step \citep{Hazan_2007} and follow-the-regularized-leader \citep{ShaiThesis,Shai07} have been proposed to yield optimal regret bounds under different scenarios.